Prerequisites

 > After changing `ALLOWED_IPS`, restart Caddy with `docker compose restart caddy` for the change to take effect.

-During `sfp server init`, you will be prompted interactively for the required secrets listed below.
+`sfp server init` reads required secrets from `--config-file` (recommended), environment variables, or a `--secrets-provider` (Infisical, AWS Secrets Manager).
 All database credentials (Postgres password, JWT secret, Supabase API keys) are **auto-generated** — you do not need to create them.

 Prepare the following values in advance: